Precipitation Downscaling with Spatiotemporal Video Diffusion: On Swin-IR-Diff and Multiple Channels

 \section{On Swin-IR-Diff and Multiple Channels}

-Here, we discuss SwinIR-Diff, which expands on one of our robust baselines and also serves as an ablation for the optical-flow module.
-Section \ref{subsec:baseline} provides a concise overview of Swin-IR-Diff.
-Shown as a sketch in Figure \ref{fig:ablate}, this model eliminates the flow module, opting to downscale each precipitation state individually, akin to an image super-resolution model.
+Here, we discuss SwinIR-Diff, which expands on one of our robust baselines. \cref{subsec:baseline} provides a concise overview of Swin-IR-Diff.
+Shown as a sketch in \cref{fig:ablate}, this model opts to downscale each precipitation state individually, akin to an image super-resolution model.
 Resembling SR3 in its foundation of a conditional diffusion model, Swin-IR-Diff adopts a residual pipeline.
 It involves a deterministic prediction corrected by a residual generated from the conditional diffusion model, with the Swin-IR model serving as the deterministic downscaler in this context.

-We conducted another ablation, focusing on the incorporation of additional climate states as input to our precipitation downscaling model OF-Diff.
-The rationale for including these states is drawn from the insights of \citet{harris2022generative}, who justified a similar selection for the task of precipitation forecast based on domain science.
-While Table \ref{table:variables} provides detailed information on the various states employed, the utility of these states is closely examined in Table \ref{tab:quantitative_results}, with specific attention to OF-Diff (multiple input states) and OF-Diff-single (only precipitation state as input).
+We conducted an ablation, focusing on the incorporation of additional climate states as input to our precipitation downscaling model STVD.
+The rationale for including these states is drawn from the insights of \cite{harris2022generative}, who justified a similar selection for the task of precipitation forecast based on domain science.
+While \cref{tab:variables} provides detailed information on the various states employed, the utility of these states is closely examined in \cref{tab:quantitative_results}, with specific attention to STVD (multiple input states) and STVD-single (only precipitation state as input).
 Clearly, the introduction of additional channels yields a notable improvement in performance.